rohitaryal/Formify/README.md

 Press `CTRL` + `ALT` key to quickly hide/unhide 🪼 the AI containers and elements from the form page.

 ☢️ **DESCLAIMER:** Cheating is bad like really.
 This project doesn's support cheating nor cheaters 🫵.
-It merely exists to show common vulnerabilities and flaw in moodle, for experimenting purpose and as my scripting practice.
-This script is provided "as is" without any warranties, express or implied.
-The author takes no responsibility for any consequences resulting from the use of this script.
-Use it at your own risk.
 It is recommended to test this script in a review mode and not on a real test/quizzes.
 By using this script, you acknowledge that you understand and agree to this disclaimer. 💯

 ### 📸 Screenshot?